kishansagathiya/personal-site/content/posts/preserving-wealth-in-a-high-inflationary-environment.md

 ### Invest in yourself
 If you have skills that are in demand in the job market, you will always make a decent living despite inflation, since you would have a steady stream of cash in-flow.

+_NOTE: I am in the process of learning.
+I update my portfolio based on my new learnings.
+I can't be made responsible for you investment decision.
+I write these things with my current understanding.
+Take this with a pinch of salt and verify what does or does not make sense for you, before investing._